-I started my journey into functional safety as developer of safe control systems for earth moving machinery (EMM) and when exiting that world and entering the industry floor I felt like an odd bird among fellow machine safety specialists.
-I actually envied the industry as the components were there ready to be picked together into safety functions (how hard could it be, right?) where instead building a system on an excavator to fit onto a gazillion different makes and models were like building a 5k puzzle with only white pieces.
-To be honest there was a bit of the classic dunning kruger effect over that envy and I was right up there at mount stupid looking down.
-I now know I have a ton to learn and that is great!
-I try to learn from the best and maybe compare the two worlds might be interesting.
+I started my journey into functional safety as a developer of safe control systems for earth moving machinery (EMM).
+I felt like an odd bird among fellow machine safety specialists when exiting that world and entering the industry floor.
+I actually envied the industry as the components were there, ready to be picked together into safety functions.
+Instead building a system on an excavator to fit onto a gazillion different makes and models was like building a 5k puzzle with only white pieces.
+How hard could it be, right?
+There was a bit of the classic Dunning-Kruger effect over that envy, and I was right up there at mount stupid-looking down.
+I now know I have a ton to learn, which is great!
+I try to learn from the best, and maybe comparing the two worlds might be interesting.
 So I intend to start doing that and see where it takes us.
 Stay tuned!
-Anyways, lets get back to it.
+Anyways, let’s get back to it.

 So, about that e-stop

-In a mobile machine the operator is always present (up until it is not, but that is a different story) and may actually be able to avert a hazardous situation whereas a dangerous machine on the industry floor is considered to sooner or later cause a harmful situation.
-This is why you actually allow lower safety levels (PL) on functions/movements on the excavator that on the industry floor would be properly stowed away behind fences.
-One always needs to have an e-stop on the factory floor and you never have it in an excavator.
+In a mobile machine, the operator is always present (up until it is not, but that is a different story) and may actually be able to avert a hazardous situation.
+In contrast, a dangerous machine on the industry floor is considered to sooner or later cause a harmful situation.
+This is why you actually allow lower safety levels (PL) on functions/movements on the excavator that would be neatly stowed away behind fences on the industry floor.
+One almost always needs to have an e-stop on the factory floor, and you never have it in an excavator.
 Why?
-Well I would say that it two things:
+Well, I would say that it is two things:

-In EN 13850 there is only one way to avoid using e-stop and that is if "an emergency stop would not reduce the risk."
-The e-stop in itself won't stop (well it will, but not in short enough time) a machine where the slewing has stuck or the machine has a stuck gas pedal.
-Instead, searching for the e-stop will take more time than simply shoving the bucket into the ground or by other means avoiding the hazard.
+- In EN 13850, there is only one way to avoid using e-stop, and that is if “an emergency stop would not reduce the risk.”
+The e-stop in itself won’t stop (well, it will, but not in short enough time) a machine where the slewing has stuck, or the machine has a stuck gas pedal.
+Instead, searching for the e-stop will take more time than simply shoving the bucket into the ground or avoiding the hazard.

-There is already a way to kill everything, the key switch.
-While not as neat as the e-stop it is there, the operator knows about it (because he started the machine after all) and can easily reach out and kill everything (engine, power and hydraulics).
+- There is already a way to kill everything, the ignition key.
+While not as neat as the e-stop, it is there.
+The operator knows about it (because he started the machine after all) and can easily reach out and kill everything (engine, power, and hydraulics).

 Would we never consider having e-stops then on EMM?

-Well, actually we would.
+Well, actually, we would.
 Let us think about a remotely controlled wheel loader where the operator walks beside the machine.
-On the remote "control" of the wheel loader you would most certainly have an e-stop because now, all of the sudden, the operator is not present anymore, he is walking beside the machine!
-We would like to be able to kill everything quickly and would probably like to have a three way safety control device, like a safety control device in a robotic cell, so you would need to hold the switch in the middle position to allow movement of the machine.
+On the remote “control” of the wheel loader you would most certainly have an e-stop because now, suddenly, the operator is not present anymore.
+He is walking beside the machine!
+We would like to be able to kill everything quickly.
+We would probably want to have a three-way safety control device just like a safety control device in a robotic cell where you would need to hold the switch in the middle position to allow movement of the machine.
 A safety control device?
 Can we compare the machine to a robot?
-Well, yes in a way.
+Well, yes, in a way.